-LEILA FAWAZ – ISSAM M. FARES PROFESSOR OF LEBANESE AND EASTERN MEDITERRANEAN STUDIES, DIRECTOR OF THE FARES CENTER FOR EASTERN MEDITERRANEAN STUDIES, PROFESSOR OF HISTORY, TUFTS UNIVERSITY AND PROFESSOR OF DIPLOMACY, THE FLETCHER SCHOOL
+LEILA FAWAZ – ISSAM M. FARES PROFESSOR OF LEBANESE AND EASTERN MEDITERRANEAN STUDIES, PROFESSOR OF HISTORY, TUFTS UNIVERSITY AND PROFESSOR OF DIPLOMACY, THE FLETCHER SCHOOL

 Professor Leila Fawaz is the Issam M. Fares Professor of Lebanese and Eastern Mediterranean Studies at Tufts University.
 She holds a joint appointment as Professor of Diplomacy at The Fletcher School and Professor of History at Tufts University.
 She was also the founding director of the Fares Center for Eastern Mediterranean Studies.
 In 2012 Fawaz was awarded the title of Chevalier in the French National Order of the Legion of Honor.
 She received the Harvard Alumni Association Award for 2017, and has served as president of Harvard University’s Board of Overseers.

 Fawaz’s research interests span modern Middle Eastern history, specializing in Lebanon, Greater Syria and the end of the Ottoman Empire.
 Her publications have focused on the social and political history of the modern Middle East and late Ottoman Arab history.